 The University Counseling and Wellbeing Center offers free confidential personal psychotherapy to all currently enrolled Duquesne students.
 Our goal is to provide services and resources that will enable the student to live a meaningful life based on a mind/body/spirit approach to wellbeing, an approach that honors the fundamental dignity of the human person by valuing him/her in his/her totality.

 Gumberg Library recently completed a project in collaboration with the School of Nursing and the Office of Military and Veteran Students.
 We purchased materials to support faculty and staff who work with veteran students as well as to improve curricula, co-curricular offerings, and campus services for veteran students.
 Many of these collection resources address physical, mental, economic, and social issues that face veterans attending universities.

 The Veterans Clinic provides assistance to veterans accepted into the Veterans Court of the Allegheny County Court of Common Pleas.
 Eligible students are certified by the Supreme Court of Pennsylvania to appear in court.

-ROTC is, at its essence, an Army officer commissioning program.
-We encourage anyone interested in the armed forces or a career in the Army to enroll in our basic level courses.
-These courses do not have any prerequisites or commitments and are designed to teach basic Army fundamentals.
-Only scholarship students or students that advance to our upper level courses incur any service obligation.
+ROTC is, at its essence, an officer commissioning program.
+We encourage anyone interested in the armed forces and a military career to enroll in our basic level courses.
+These courses do not have any prerequisites or commitments and are designed to teach basic military leadership fundamentals.
+Only scholarship students or students that advance to our upper-level courses incur any service obligation.